 - For bank-owned properties, the bank will generally not give a buyer permission to make any changes or improvements to the property prior to the close of escrow.

 The ultimate price of a definitive answer is going into escrow on the property and ordering an appraisal.
 In such cases, it’s best to have all contingencies in place.
-If you have any questions, or a scenario that you’d like to go over, please call Chris Mason at (415) 846-9211 or schedule a free 30 minute consultation using our online form.
+If you have any questions about obtaining a mortgage in California, or a scenario that you’d like to go over, please call Chris Mason at (415) 846-9211 or schedule a free 30 minute consultation using our online form.